Liemani/note_personal/README.md

 	- would be helpful when write the file to another name
 - a file
 	- a set of data to edit

+# files

+template : template of items in the file class : class data instance : instance data